Latest developments around the world regarding driverless cars

 - Rules on security and liability.
 The rules include several guarantees to ensure the safety of the testing operation, e.g. the testing of the vehicles’ autonomous functions can only be performed on the pre-approved routes.
 Operational liability for the autonomous vehicle lies with the developer of the autonomous vehicle.

-Although the specific rules and regulations for the use of semi-autonomous or fully autonomous vehicles on public roads in Hungary are still to be drafted and adopted, we remain optimistic that this will happen in due course in order for Hungary to realize the local potentials in autonomous vehicle development.
+Although the specific rules and regulations for the use of semi-autonomous or fully autonomous vehicles on public roads in Hungary are still to be drafted and adopted, we remain optimistic that this will happen in due course in order for Hungary to realise the local potential in autonomous vehicle development.

 By Daniel Arányi, Senior Associate, Budapest; Adam Simon, Associate, Budapest; Karim Laribi, Junior Associate, Budapest

-On February 28th, 2018 the Italian Ministry of Infrastructure and Transport published the Decree n.
-90, so-called "Smart Road Decree", which represents the green light to smart roads and road testing of automatically driven vehicles in Italy.
+On 28 February 2018 the Italian Ministry of Infrastructure and Transport published Decree n.
+90, the so-called "Smart Road Decree", which represents the green light to smart roads and road testing of autonomous vehicles in Italy.

-According to the Decree, an automatically driven vehicle is considered as a vehicle equipped with technologies able of adopting and implementing driving behaviours without the need of active intervention from the driver, in certain road areas and external conditions.
+According to the Decree, an autonomous vehicle shall be equipped with technologies capable of adopting and implementing driving behaviours without the need for active intervention from the driver, in certain road areas and external conditions.

-The Decree includes many novelties; in particular it provides the definition of "Supervisor" and its liabilities.
+The Decree includes a number of novelties, in particular it provides the definition of a "Supervisor" and his/her liabilities.

 Therefore, the Supervisor is the "person responsible for the circulation of the vehicle".
-He becomes the "driver" when he takes on the actual driving in manual mode.
+This person becomes the "driver" when he or she takes on the actual driving in manual mode.

-It is clear the need of a legal coordination between the rules of the Smart Road Decree and other Italian legal provisions, both in Civil and in Criminal Law as well as in Highway Code, since they refer only to the driver's liability.
+There is a clear need for legal coordination between the rules of the Smart Road Decree and other Italian legal provisions, both in Civil and in Criminal Law as well as in the Highway Code, since so far they refer only to the driver's liability.